Jarrell28/reading-notes/class13/README.md

 # Reading Notes

-# Class 12 - Socket.io
+# Class 13 - Message Queues

 ## 1. What does it mean that web sockets are bidirectional?
 Why is this useful?